Carnations-Botanica/Core-Configuration-Docs/_hardware/04-CompatibilityCharts/05-Misc/index.md

 # Fingerprint Sensors

-- Fingerprint sensors won't work in macOS.
+- Fingerprint sensors won't work with Hackintosh.
+This is because macOS requires a T1 or T2 security chip to enable fingerprint readers.
+Unless a method to emulate these chips is developed, fingerprint readers will remain unsupported.

 # Windows Hello Face Recognition (FaceID)